EvaGraceSmith/EvaGraceSmith/README.md

 #### 😄 Pronouns: She/Her

-#### 🌱 I’m currently learning authentication and authorization while sharpening my server building skills.
+#### 🌱 I'm currently learning authentication and authorization to enhance my server building skills

 #### ⚡ My Passion: To use my talents and skills to make my corner of the world a better place